 Fermented Vegetables: Sauerkraut and Beyond!

 Fermentation is one of the oldest food-processing methods still used today.
 Scientifically known as zymology, it is the conversion of carbohydrates into alcohols, carbon dioxide, yeast, or bacteria.
-In this course we will cover the basic science behind making sauerkraut and why it’s good for you, and teach you how to make it yourself.
+This course will cover the basic science behind making sauerkraut and why it’s good for you, and teach you how to make it yourself.

 |Dates:||October 6, 2019 Check for other dates|